Parbelaez/the-film-trivia/README.md

 The idea behind the game is to match the Film Poster with the photo of the director or the actor/actress.
 No text was used for the guessing, as film is a completely visual experience.
 Therefore, only the names are revealed as soon as a selection is made.

+*Part of the logic comes from code included in the Love Maths project of Code Institute.

 ### How to Play

 By default, the game is set to guess the director of the film.
 Each movie will be represented by its poster, and 4 alternatives for the director will be displayed.